Your Complete Guide to the Chicago Blues Scene

 Sponsored by the Brookfield Bar Owners Association.

-Free trolleys will transport fest goers between 12 different Brookfield Bars and restaurants.
-All bars will have live bands, Mardi Gras drinks and beads.
+Free trolleys will transport fest goers between 13 different Brookfield Bars and restaurants.
+Most bars will have live bands, Mardi Gras drinks and beads.
 Some venues offer Cajun and Creole cuisine.
-Salt Creek Wine Bar will feature blues band Dawn O’Keefe Williams &The Lucky Dogs.
+Venues include: Blue Water Lounge, Brixie’s, Cordial Inn, Grand Tavern, Irish Times, Joe’s Saloon, Off Broadway Pub, Phil’s Sports Bar & Grill, Ryan’s Public House, Salt Creek Wine Bar, The Sanctuary, Slager’s, Traxx Side.

 420 ½ W. Diversey, Chicago, IL – Tel: 773-549-9090